 If your filter isn’t safe to put in the dishwasher, you can use a baking soda solution.

 Fill your sink with hot water and add some dish soap and a quarter cup of baking soda.

 One of your most often-used appliances is probably the coffee pot.

 These priceless appliances need some love and care, too.

-The last thing you want is to find your coffee pot won’t brew your much-needed wake-up drink in the morning!
+The last thing you want is to find your coffee pot that won’t brew your much-needed wake-up drink in the morning!

-Simply pour a water/vinegar mix into the coffee pot and set the brew cycle.
+Pour a water/vinegar mix into the coffee pot and set the brew cycle.